CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/ActionItems092425.md

   - I suggest: "Be Kind and respect others boundaries, capacity, and fallibility; otherwise, do as thou wilt shall be the whole of the law."
     - lol: *Think Indian and don't let nobody boss you around.*
   - Are there other slogans?
+- Could we agree to use GPKG rather than shapefiles for working between ESRI and R/Python? (the issue here is a shapefile needs an shp, shx, dbf, ...)

 ### Individual Action Items